yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_boot_quickly.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62AX')

     - While AM62A ships with OSPI-NAND, it can be replaced with the OSPI-NOR flash with ease.
-It is not recommended to resolder used flashes onto a board.
 NAND flash support needs to be replaced with NOR flash support

         - SPL:

-            Apply this :download:`patch </files/am62ax_nor.patch>` and rebuild `U-Boot <https://software-dl.ti.com/processor-sdk-linux/esd/AM62AX/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-General-Info.html#build-u-boot>`_.
+            Rebuild `U-Boot <https://software-dl.ti.com/processor-sdk-linux/esd/AM62AX/latest/exports/docs/linux/Foundational_Components/U-Boot/UG-General-Info.html#build-u-boot>`_ with OSPI NOR support.

         - SBL: